 This practical audio storytelling course will build on basic audio foundation skills to help you make a short (up to 15 minute) audio feature.
 The aim of the module is to provide the technical and narrative skills required to tell short-form audio documentaries in a variety of styles including portrait of place, multi-person narratives, action-interview and montage.
-There will be weekly practical exercises that allow you to experiment with a range of narrative techniques, culminating in the creation of a 10-15 minute audio work and Critical Evaluation produced by 27th March.
+There will be weekly practical exercises that allow you to experiment with a range of narrative techniques, culminating in the creation of a 10-15 minute audio work and Critical Evaluation produced.

 Though primarily practical, there will be an emphasis on learning techniques for telling audio stories through listening and discussion of works produced by audio producers both here in the UK and around the world.
 You will be challenged to think critically about audio storytelling and encouraged to explore your own authorial voice through choice of subject and form.